swisnl/jQuery-contextMenu/README.md

 ---

-__IMPORTANT: The Next version (2.0.0) will change the default names of the icon classes in order to stop CSS conflicts with frameworks which define the class 'icon'.__
+__IMPORTANT: 2.0.0 is release and has change the default names of the icon classes in order to stop CSS conflicts with frameworks which define the class 'icon'.__

 [![Travis Build Status](https://travis-ci.org/swisnl/jQuery-contextMenu.svg?branch=master)](https://travis-ci.org/swisnl/jQuery-contextMenu)